 Guidebook Bergamo: Italy's Most Underrated City

-Resting in the foothills of the Alps is an ancient Venetian city, rich in history, and perfect for the slow traveler or some nomadic weekend warriors, like us.
+Resting in the foothills of the Alps is an ancient Italian city, rich in Venetian history, yet unknown to most travelers.

-Less than an hour train ride between Milan, Lake Como, and Lake Garda, #Bergamo is a fabulous home base for someone who wants to experience the lake district of Northern Italy, but without the hefty price tag.
+We’d like to introduce you to Bergamo, the perfect Northern Italy town for the slow traveler or nomadic weekend warriors.
+At less than an hour on the train from Milan, Lake Como, and Lake Garda, #Bergamo is a fabulous home base for someone who wants to experience the lake district of Northern Italy, but without the typical hefty price tag.
 Bergamo is beautiful and, even better, it's affordable.
-The vast amount of amenities include libraries, pools, and parks; making it the perfect place for exploring families.
-Oh, and there's also a world-class swanky international airport there, with RyanAir flights!
+The vast amount of amenities include libraries, pools, and parks, make it a perfect stop for adventurous exploring families.
+Oh, and there's also a swanky, but small, international airport there, with RyanAir flights!

-Only 25 km northeast of Milan sits a charming Dolomite hill town, the ancient city of Bergamo.
-With a population of 200,000 people, the savvy traveler looking for a home base can find everything they need.
+This charming Dolomite hill town is more like a small city, boasting a population of around 200,000 people.
+A savvy traveler looking for a less expensive Italian home base can find everything they need here for an extended stay.
 The city has two major sections, the Upper City, Citta Alta (chit-al-tuh), and the Lower City, Citta Bassa (chit-uh-bah-suh).
-The Upper City is the old world historic district where there is evidence of Roman civilization since Julius Caesar's visit.
-Citta Bassa is home to a major Italian financial district and hosts modern Italian charm.
+The Upper City is the old-world historic district where there is evidence of Roman civilization dating back to Julius Caesar's time.
+Citta Bassa, the more modern lower part of Bergamo, is home to a major Italian financial district and hosts modern Italian charm.